 Summer Home Maintenance Checklist

-Below are tips to perform around the house during the summer months.
-This time of year the temperature and humidity is at its highest.
-Dont just focus on the exterior of your home though, this is a good time to also focus on the inside.
+Below are some home maintenance items to perform during the summer months.
+This time of year the temperature and the humidity is at it's highest.
+Don't just focus on the exterior of your home though, this is a good time to also focus on the inside.

 - Clean garbage disposal monthly.

 - It’s important that your basement stays dry.
 Always check for any signs of water.